Bidens hold PM Modi hand as they enter White House, Watch

-After addressing the grand crowd at the White House lawn, Prime Minister Narendra Modi, United States President Joe Biden, and First Lady Jill Biden entered the White House.

-While, walking towards the house of the president, Bidens were seen holding PM’s hand as President Joe walked on the left side while Lady Jill walked on the right side.
+After addressing the grand crowd at the White House lawns, Prime Minister Narendra Modi, United States President Joe Biden, and First Lady Jill Biden entered the White House.
+While walking towards the White House, Bidens were seen holding PM’s hand as President Biden walked on the left side while Lady Jill walked on the right side of PM Modi.

 #WATCH | Washington, DC | Prime Minister Narendra Modi, US President Joe Biden and First Lady of the United States Jill Biden entered the White House after they conclude their statements at the South Lawns there. pic.twitter.com/YOfehPwFry